ughost/v16/README.md

 ..at the production environment you can merge v16.parts and v16.engine files, but while development better leave it in separated form.

 ## Features
-### 1. bind possibility into your existing structure of project
+### 1. easy bind possibility into your existing structure of project
 that allows you to call it on this way (by default): `v16.use(['partA', 'partB']);` ..or this way: `myProject.dispatcher.use(['partA', 'partB']);`